 Another way to keep hackers at bay is to enable the “Disallow File Editing” option from your WordPress dashboard.
 This will make it so that only those with the highest permissions are able to edit and make changes to the files associated with your site.
 This is one way to close off points of entry where hackers would otherwise come in, change or edit your files to work in their favor, and grant themselves access to all that your site has to offer.

 Think of it like this: even if you have a strong door with a strong lock, it’s no good to you if you leave all of the windows open.
 Enabling the “Disallow File Editing” option is like closing and bolting all of the windows on your WordPress site after you’ve secured the front door with a strong password.
-Check out this excellent tutorial from MyThemeShop – How to Disable Theme and Plugin Editors from the WordPress Admin Panel.

 With all of these helpful tips and tricks, keeping your WordPress site safe is easy and effective!
 What experiences do you have with WordPress security?
 What measures do you take to make sure that your site stays safe?
 Feel free to leave us a comment in the comments section below!